Sustainable and Green holidays in Cornwall

 Our biomass system was made possible by the government’s Renewable Heat Incentive scheme.
 At the time of our project, this was only available for businesses but since then, they have introduced a domestic Renewable Heat Incentive scheme.

-We have since also put a smaller pellet boiler at Coombe to heat the three cottages down there.
-This uses pellets made from waste from sawmills.
-We hope in future to be able to put another miscanthus boiler at Coombe so that we can grow the fuel for this part of the farm too.
+We have also recently replaced the boiler at Coombe with another miscanthus boiler so that we can grow the fuel for this part of the farm too.

 Recycling and Composting

 All of our cottages are provided with recycling and composting bins for your use during your stay.
 At the moment we have recycling facilities for all card, paper, plastics, glass, and cans.